 Wildlife Friends of Thailand Nature Park

 Who doesn’t love animals?
-If you want to get a up-close and personal experience with some of the most exotic creatures Thailand has to offer, this nature reserve is the perfect spot for you.
+If you want to get an up-close and personal experience with some of the most exotic creatures that Thailand has to offer then Thailand Nature Park is the perfect spot for you.
 The pinnacle of the park is arguably the elephant sanctuary, which sees the gigantic beasts roaming around in a vast area of forest and grassland the reserve has personally purchased.

-The elephants are far from the only attraction however, with gibbons, bears and even slow Loris’ all also found within the refuge.
+The elephants are far from the only attraction, however, with gibbons, bears and even slow Loris’ being also found within the refuge.
 If you have a soft spot for creatures who need extra care and attention, this might be the place for you.

 Visit A Temple

-Thailand is famed for the number of temples it possesses, with the country at one point serving as something as a hub for the Buddhist religion.
+Thailand is famed for the number of temples it possesses, with the country at one point serving as the hub for the Buddhist religion.

-In reality it’s nearly impossible to single out one precise temple as a spot to take a nice trip to, with more than a dozen worth seeing in Bangkok alone.
+In reality, it’s nearly impossible to single out one particular temple to take a nice trip to, with more than a dozen worth seeing in Bangkok alone.
 There’s no precise remit for a Thai temple, with each one offering its own unique blend of style and extravagance.
 To soak in the history and culture of one of these fantastic monuments, your best bet is to see them for yourself.

 Scuba diving is something commonly associated with trips to more central American nations, but Thailand more than holds its own on that front as well, with fantastic opportunities to get to grips with the sea life of the region.

-It’s particularly cheap to learn in Thailand compared to nations like Barbados or Bermuda, so if you’re looking to experience this at some point in your life – for affordable prices –this may well be your best bet.
+It’s moreover particularly cheap to learn scuba diving Thailand compared to nations like Barbados or Bermuda, so if you’re looking to experience scuba at some point in your life – for affordable prices – go for it when you’re in Thailand.